 - Response is not well-formed XML web service

 System.Xml.XmlException: Root element is missing web service

 - SoapExtension impacting all web services

 We suspected SSO or SSL leading us to change settings in IIS.
-Being IIS 7.5 this touched the web.config which recycles the app pool.
-Every time a setting in IIS was changed or an iisreset was issued it seemed to rectify the situation.
-But after an indeterminate amount of time the problems would resurface.
+Being IIS 7.5, this touched the web.config which recycled the app pool.
+Every time a setting in IIS was changed or an iisreset was issued, it seemed to rectify the situation.
+But after an indeterminate amount of time, the problems would resurface.

 The culprit ended up being a